trufflesuite/trufflesuite.com/src/docs/ganache/workspaces/loading-existing-workspaces.md

 ![Filled Home Screen](/img/docs/ganache/v2-shared-seese/home-filled.png)

-You will be taken to the accounts page.
+You will be taken to the main screen.
 You'll notice that the blockchain state picked up from where you left off (i.e. mnemonic, accounts, associated balances, block height, transactions, etc.).